apify/actor-scraper/web-scraper/README.md

 ## Proxy configuration

-The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies that will be used by the scraper in order to prevent its detection by target websites.
+The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies that will be used by the scraper, for instance to alter the apparent country of origin.
 You can use both [Apify Proxy](https://apify.com/proxy) as well as custom HTTP or SOCKS5 proxy servers.